JakeBrukeXu/LGTSNet/README.md

 # LGTSNet
-The open code of the paper, named ''The mitigation of heterogeneity in temporal scale among different cortical regions for EEG emotion recognition''
+The code will be open as soon as the paper is accepted.